lippertmarkus/lippertmarkus.github.io/_posts/2020-09-01-k8s-windows-rancher.md

 The parameter `vagrant_vswitch` must be set to the name of a virtual switch with external connectivity.
 It can be found via the *Manager for virtual switches* inside the *Hyper-V Manager*.

 When using Vagrant the initial download of the VM Images (*Boxes*) takes a bit depending on your network.
 Afterwards, regardless of whether you use Azure or Hyper-V, the setup of the mixed cluster takes around 10 minutes.
-After completion of the `terraforma apply` command you get the URL to access the Rancher UI as well as the admin credentials:
+After completion of the `terraform apply` command you get the URL to access the Rancher UI as well as the admin credentials:
 ```bash
 # ...
 Apply complete!
 Resources: 27 added, 0 changed, 0 destroyed.